priyal-c/Databricks-API-Self-Service-Layer-AWS/README.md

     - lambdas3path - provide s3 path of lambda zip archive file <br />
     - language - let the language be sql <br />
     - PAT - provide the above generated Databricks PAT token <br />

+ 3. click "Next" till you reach "create stack" option, click on the create stack option.

+ 4. Once successful a CloudFormation stack will create below resources-
+   - API Gateway
+   - "Select" resource and method attached to that resource
+   - deployment as "test" for the API gateway
+   - AWS Lambda Function - testDBAPILambda as an "API Mediation layer
+   - Databricks SQL execuiont context using custom Lambda fucntion
+   - A secrte- DBaccesskey in AWS Secret Manager to securly save your Databricks PAT